Graduate Student Handbook

 Annual review

 Given that all paperwork in the department has to go through the Graduate Program Assistant so that it can be set up as a Docusign, we have established a system where we can track your progress through your paperwork so that we always know where you are at in your program of studies (e.g. completed MERP, formed supervisory committee, completed comps, etc.).
 In addition to that, we will be asking students to submit their CV once a year, generally near the end of the spring semester.
 Please watch out for the request which will require you to just click a link and upload a CV.
 Please ensure that you have the following sections represented somewhere on your CV: Grants/Honors/Scholarships, Publications, Under Review/Revision, Presentations, Research Experience, Teaching Experience, Professional Experience, Professional Affiliations, Research Training and Skills.
-The graduate student resources page has an example CV if you would find this useful (psychology.unl.edu/resources-current-graduate- students#CV).
+The graduate student resources page has an example CV if you would find this useful (https://psychology.unl.edu/graduate-student-resources/#CV).
 When you submit your CV each year, please use the following naming convention on the file: LastName_FirstName_CV_Year.

 Please note that this new tracking system replaces what we had been doing in department for some time and is still relatively new (beginning 2022-2023).
 As such, Graduate Executive Committee is still determining whether we would like to collect some additional info beyond the CV (e.g. a few prompts to respond to that could be included on the back page of the CV).
 Please be sure to carefully read the CV request each year in case we request any additional information.